 Students should plan to arrive in Seattle on July 20 and depart on August 3.
 We are not able to provide housing outside of these dates; students who arrive earlier and leave later will need to arrange their own accommodations.

 Medical Insurance for International Students

 Health insurance is required for all international participants.
-FIUTS offers individually enrolling international students the option of including their insurance plan as part of the program fee for the duration of their time in Seattle (coverage begins July 21 and ends August 4).
+FIUTS offers individually enrolling international students the option of including their insurance plan as part of the program fee for the duration of the program dates.
 The cost is $40 and can be included in your program fee payment to FIUTS.
 The insurance provided through this option is the International Medical Group Patriot America Plus visitor’s travel insurance (more information about this insurance is here).

 You are also welcome to purchase insurance yourself and are free to choose any insurance that works well for you.
 Please note that the insurance provided by FIUTS will only cover the SLCI program dates, so if the student will be in the United States beyond those dates, we recommend purchasing other or additional insurance.
 Once you have purchased insurance please send a copy of the insurance card to Ellen Frierson at firstname.lastname@example.org.

 Once your registration form and payment has been received, FIUTS will provide your participant with a letter that confirms registration in the program.